wellness

 "I decided that I would do everything in my power to thrive in life, in spite of the looming expiration date I'd been given.
 I learned how to treat myself with absolute kindness & self-respect.
 I radicalised my diet.
 I systematically detoxified my body — and mind."

-Jess was a devotee of Gerson therapy, a food-based protocol that claims to cure all kinds of serious ailments, most famously cancer, with an all vegetarian diet and a strict regime of fruit and vegetable juices and coffee enemas.
+Jess was a devotee of Gerson therapy, a food-based protocol that claims to cure all kinds of serious ailments, most famously cancer, with an all-vegetarian diet and a strict regime of fruit and vegetable juices and coffee enemas.

 Sydney GP and author of the book 'Fake Medicine', Dr Brad McKay, says during her treatment, Jess Ainscough built a profile while promoting her belief that food was medicine.

-"Gerson therapy has been a therapy that's been around for many, many years - even from the 60s and 70s.
-It's a treatment that involves doing lots and lots of juices - so fresh vegetables and fruit, putting them into a big juicer.
+"Gerson therapy has been a therapy that's been around for many, many years — even from the 60s and 70s.
+It's a treatment that involves doing lots and lots of juices — fresh vegetables and fruit, putting them into a big juicer.
 And it's quite onerous, because you have to have the juice on the hour, every hour, every day for a long time," he said.

 ADVERTISEMENT